trajano/spring-cloud-demo/README.md

 * `grpc-service`  this is a sample service endpoint that is GRPC directly.
 This is exposed via discovery.
 * `acme` this uses acme4j to provide the LetsEncrypt certificates into Redis.
 It also handles the token endpoint and gateway routes to this directly, it is not exposed via discovery. **LATER**
 * `redirect` this is a service that redirects GET requests to a different URL.
 Primarily used to redirect from HTTP to HTTPS

+* `expo-app` is a React Native app that would be used to communicate with the gateway and perform authentication.
+I would rather have `nativescript` but this was easier to deal with for now due to Expo Go.
+* `react-app` is a React app that would be used to communicate with the gateway and perform authentication.
+This was chose in place of my prefered platform which is VueJS in order to handle a bit more code reuse for now.
+I may add `vue-app` later.
+I also chose CRA rather than next.js for the time being to allow me to work fully off the browser for now.

 ## Opening in IntelliJ